nrwl/nx-workshop/README.md

 ### Pre-requisites

 Nx has support for a lot of platforms, but in this workshop we'll be using mainly Angular.
-While all the code for any Angular specific work will be provided, it will help if you have experience with:
+While all the code for any Angular specific work will be provided, it will help if you have some experience with the Angular ecosystem.

-- configuring the Angular router
-- using Angular modules
-- using the `async` pipe
-- beginner level TypeScript knowledge

 ### How the labs work

-For each lab, you'll have the following sections:
+Each lab will have the following sections:

-- 📚 "Learning outcomes"
+- 📚 **"Learning outcomes"**
   - A summary of the most important things you'll learn in that lab
-- 📲 "After this workshop, your app should look similar to this"
+- 📲 **"After this workshop, your app should look similar to this"**
   - This will contain a screenshot of any changes to the app visuals after the lab
   - Any changes to the source directory structure
-- 🏋️‍♀️ "Steps"
+- 🏋️‍♀️ **"Steps"**
   - All the lab steps you need to follow

 ##### Hints and solutions feat.
 Ron the whale 🐳